Brian-Magnuson/nico/docs/design/overview.md

 ### Array type

+> [!CAUTION]
+> This section is planned to be changed significantly in the future.

 An array is a collection of elements of the same type.
 Arrays come in two varieties: sized arrays and unsized arrays.

 For sized arrays, the type is written as `[T; N]`, where `T` is the type of the elements and `N` is the number of elements.
 For example, an array of 3 integers would be written as `[i32; 3]`.